KathrynKatayama/docs.userdive.com/en/apps/devguide/integration_manual.md

 ## Change Linker option

-You open the Build Settings and add `-ObjC` to Linking -> Other Linker Flags.
+Open the Build Settings and add `-ObjC` to Linking -> Other Linker Flags.

 ![](./files/install_manual_2.png)